-Getting Personal With Christianity: Modern Apostle # 9
+Getting Personal With Faith: Apostle for Modern Times

-I did not sleep all that night it seems.
-I was too excited.
 It is not often that prophets of the Lord make their way to my stake in Phoenix, the Phoenix Stake.
-(A stake is a determined geographical area consisting of multiple congregations called wards and branches.)
-My eyes just would not close until right before it was time for me to awake and get ready for the 20-minute drive to the stake center.
+A stake is a determined geographical area consisting of multiple congregations called wards and branches.
+My eyes would not close until right before it was time for me to awake and get ready for the 20-minute drive to the stake center.

-My friend Lance, who was also one of my church leaders at the time, informed me of Elder Anderson's visit when I was released from the hospital (a long story).
-In my family, there was great speculation as to why an apostle would come to our neck of the woods—or should I say neck of the cacti?
+My friend Lance, who was also one of my Church leaders at the time, informed me of Elder Anderson's visit when I was released from the hospital (long story).
+My family speculated why an apostle would come to our neck of the cacti.
+Living in Phoenix we have no woods.

-In fact, I think we worked ourselves up pretty good over the visit of this witness of Christ.
-We imagined some great thing, as we Johnsons typically do.
-It came to a point where we almost lost our charity towards one another to prepare for the trip!
-How awkward is that?
-We are going to see a special witness of Christ, and to get there, we forsake our Christian principles for expediency.
+We imagined some great things without knowing a thing, as we typically do.
+It came to a point where we almost lost our charity towards one another to prepare for the trip.
+Awkward.
+We were going to see a special witness of Christ, and to get there, we forsook our Christian principles for expediency.

 Neil L. Anderson